 Though you don’t have to stress over vocabulary as much as you might have thought, the SAT tests on a set of words that pack a heavier punch.
-Consult multiple sources to get a list with the most crossovers on each, and begin studying at least four months in advance.
-This way, even if you find that you know very few words, you'll still only have to go over a few each day, lessening the burden.
+Consult multiple sources to get a list with the most crossovers on each and begin studying at least four months in advance.
+This way, even if you find that you know very few words, you'll only have to go over a few each day, lessening the burden.

 Diversify Your Study Methods

 Flashcards and memorization probably won’t cut it when it comes to broadening your vocabulary.
-Knowing a word’s dictionary definition by heart might help, but many experts also stress the importance of mnemonic tricks and word association.
+Knowing a word’s dictionary definition might help, but many experts also stress the importance of mnemonic tricks and word association.
 Write down the definition of each word and try to seek it out in other sentences.
 Begin consulting a dictionary when you hear words used by teachers, friends, television shows or songs that you don’t recognize.

 Use the Words